 “Silly Benny!”
 Laughed Jessie.
 “He means ‘loner.’”

 Jessie’s suggestion of interviewing the neighbors seemed the most promising, although I realized my neighbors might find it weird if four children knocked on their doors to ask if they had seen my slipper.
-I thought about how I was going to get these kids out of my apartment.
+I thought about how I would get these kids out of my apartment.
 Meanwhile, Henry was using his magnifying glass to look for dust.
-Apparently he found some, because he pointed at the vacuum and told Jessie to make herself useful.
+Apparently, he found some because he pointed at the vacuum and told Jessie to make herself useful.

 It was then that I began googling for their grandfather’s contact info.

-Eventually I found a cell number and shortly thereafter he arrived, but not before Benny and Henry had eaten most of the food in my apartment.
+Eventually, I found a cell number, and shortly after that, he arrived, but not before Benny and Henry had eaten most of the food in my apartment.
 The grandfather was very kind and handed each of them a one hundred dollar bill.
 I was surprised they got rewarded for doing so little, but in all fairness, they actually did solve the mystery.
 Jessie found my slipper under the couch when she was vacuuming.